You are here: Home / Faculty Book / Governing Documents (Purple Pages)

 Section 8 - Proxies: No member at any meeting of the voting members may vote or be represented by proxy.

-Section 3 - Term of Office: Members of the Board of Directors shall hold office for a term of three years commencing the day of the first board meeting following the annual meeting of the corporation.
+Section 3 - Term of Office: Members of the Board of Directors shall hold office from the adjournment of the annual meeting of the corporation at which they are elected until the adjournment of the annual meeting of the corporation the third calendar year thereafter.

 Section 4 - Election: One-third of the members of the Board of Directors shall be elected at each annual meeting of the voting members of the corporation.